 Dallas Horton & Associates is a Nevada-based personal injury firm with a cumulative experience spanning seven decades.
 We have represented clients in cases worth five to seven figures with great success.

 We handle our cases with the desire to bring justice to you and your loved ones for any losses you suffer due to a defective product.
-Call us today at 702-380-3100 for a consultation.
+Call our Las Vegas Personal Injury Attorney today at 702-380-3100 for a consultation.